aloysathekge/FoodOrder/README.md

 # KotaExpress
-A Mpbile App food ordering for fast food in around Kasi.
+A Mobile App food ordering for fast food in around Kasi.
 Made using Typescript,ReactNative and Supabase for backend